aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

   .start();
 ```

-TODO: add demo

 ### Explicit validation controller

 The binding behavior by default registers the binding to the closest (in terms of dependency injection container) available instance of validation controller.
-Note that the validation controller instance can be made available for the scope using the `@newInstanceForScope` decorator ([refer this](validating-data.md#injecting-a-controller-instance) for more details).
+Note that the validation controller instance can be made available for the scope using the `@newInstanceForScope` decorator (refer [Injecting a controller instance](validating-data.md#injecting-a-controller-instance) for more details).
 If no instance of validation controller is available, it throws error.

 However, an instance of validation can be explicitly bound to the binding behavior, using the positional argument.
 This is useful when you need to use multiple instances of validation controller to perform different set of validation.

-TODO: add demo
+In the example below, there are two injected controllers and the property `person.age` the `validationController2` is used.
+Playing with the example you can see that the `person.age` does not get validated by the scoped validation controller instance.

+<iframe style="width: 100%; height: 400px; border: 0;" loading="lazy" src="https://gist.dumber.app/?gist=4c914071a28238425ac1b6f8e664901b&open=src%2Fmy-app.html&open=src%2Fmy-app.ts"></iframe>

 ## Displaying errors